pixelhero98/LLapDiffusion/README.md

 ## Limitation

-> Less effective when sampling is regular and no temporal (gap) missingness.
+> Less effective when sampling is regular and no informative temporal (gap) missingness.
 >
 > Realizations of the latent space and the history summarizer are just preliminary, which leaves room for improvement for follow-up works.
 >